FAU Seeks Participants for Study on Effects of Harmful Algal Blooms

 Researchers from Florida Atlantic University’s Christine E. Lynn College of Nursing and Harbor Branch Oceanographic Institute are currently seeking participants for a study evaluating potential impacts of exposure to harmful algal blooms.
 With another grant from the Florida Department of Health (FDOH), they will continue a first-of-its-kind evaluation of both the short-term and potential long-term health effects among Florida residents.
 The “Long-term Effects of Exposure to Harmful Algal Blooms” (LEE-HABs) study uses a collaborative, multisite approach which includes researchers from Florida Gulf Coast University.

 The research team currently has an active cohort of 150 participants and they are recruiting 30 additional participants this year (2022-23).
-They will be recruiting and collecting non-bloom data at the Cape Coral Public Works, at 815 Nicholas Parkway East, on Sept.
-26 from 1 to 4 p.m., and Sept.
-27 from 8 a.m. to 1 p.m.
+They will be recruiting and collecting non-bloom data for the Stuart area, at 417 S.E.
+Balboa Ave., on Oct.
+17 (10 a.m. to 3 p.m.) and Oct.
+18 (9 a.m. to 2 p.m.).
+Appointments are available and walk-ins are welcome.

 This latest study expands upon prior studies conducted in 2016, 2018 and previous FDOH studies from 2019 to 2020 and 2021 to 2022.